twang53/STAT184_FinalProject/README.md

 # STAT184_FinalProject
-You can find the Final Project Report [HERE](file:///C:/Users/GuaiGuai/Documents/R/STAT184_FinalProject/Final%20Project.nb.html)
+You can find the Final Project Report HERE: file:///C:/Users/GuaiGuai/Documents/R/STAT184_FinalProject/Final%20Project.nb.html

 This is my final project for STAT 184.
 It requires multiple steps, starting with Preliminary EDA and ending with a report and presentation.